Home / Services / Air Quality / GHG Inventories, Footprints, and Plans

 SB 253, Carbon Footprints, GHG Inventories, and GHG Reduction Plans

-On October 7, 2023, Governor Newsom signed into law Senate Bill (SB) 253: The Climate Corporate Data Accountability Act (CCDAA), which requires large public and private companies with annual revenues greater than $1 billion that conduct business in California to publicly disclose their greenhouse gas (GHG) emissions.
-Following the GHG Protocol, emissions of GHGs – carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and others – are quantified as belonging to a company or operation in three categories or “scopes”:
+Governor Newsom recently signed into law Senate Bill (SB) 253: The Climate Corporate Data Accountability Act (CCDAA), which requires large public and private companies with annual revenues greater than $1 billion that conduct business in California to publicly disclose their greenhouse gas (GHG) emissions.
+Following the GHG Protocol, emissions of GHGs – carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and other global warming compounds – are quantified as belonging to a company or operation in three categories or “scopes”:

 • Scope 1 – GHGs emitted directly from a facility (e.g., on-site combustion in boilers and turbines);